Busting Wellness Myths At Work & Home

 Ruth Tongue

-Ruth Tongue is a MSc-qualified nutritionist, sports scientist, and workplace wellbeing specialist.
-Regular contributor to national media and director at Elevate.
-Practical, myth-free advice that employees can apply the same day.
+Ruth Tongue is an MSc-qualified nutritionist, sports scientist and workplace wellbeing specialist.
+She's a regular contributor to national media and a director at Elevate, giving practical, myth-free advice that employees can apply the same day.

 Talk themes: Diet Myths Debunked